EvanYo25/Interactive-Lab-Hub/Lab 3/README.md

 \*\***My files for this part is under the folder: ask_for_zip_code.
 I wrote a shell script called ask.sh, saying, "What is your zip code?"
 Then I wrote another speech2text script: zip_code.sh which calls the ask.sh by adding a "./ask.sh" first, and then execute the recording and speech recognition. **\*\*

+So I used to live in Downtown Brooklyn, which its zip code is 11201.

 ![截圖 2021-10-04 下午10 07 43](https://user-images.githubusercontent.com/20696474/135949456-0998512b-5546-464f-a93c-c00444836fa3.png)